Melon (MLN) Market Cap Achieves $57.42 Million

 According to CryptoCompare, “Enzyme empowers users to build and scale investment strategies of their choice – from discretionary and robot to ETFs and market-making.
 Its second-generation smart contract-enforced platform is thoroughly tested and audited before any mainnet deployments are made.
 Enzyme Finance was formerly known as Melon Protocol.
 The token has a new icon and name, but the MLN ticker and contract address stay the same.
 MLN is used to pay for various functions throughout the fund creation process and investment lifecycle. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Melon directly using U.S. dollars.
-Investors seeking to acquire Melon should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Melon using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Melon directly using US dollars.
+Investors seeking to trade Melon should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Melon using one of the aforementioned exchanges.

 Receive News & Updates for Melon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Melon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.